 If you’ve had a successful garden crop season, you may be harvesting more produce than you can consume!
 A great way to prevent that food from going to waste is by storing it away for the fall and winter months.
 Tomatoes are one of those in-season fruits that can easily be preserved.
-If you are wondering how to store tomatoes, the answer is canning fresh tomatoes.
+If you are wondering how to store tomatoes, the answer is canning tomatoes.
 I want to clarify that even though I am using the term “canning”, I am really referring to how to preserve tomatoes in jars.
 I spent my summers growing up in the country in Kentucky and everyone had root cellars packed with garden goods preserved in quart jars.

 Canning Is A Great Way To Save Your Fresh Tomatoes So You Can Use Your Garden Produce Year Round

-How To Can Tomatoes For Sauce
+How To Can Diced Tomatoes

+Canning diced tomatoes is a great way to preserve them for future use.
 These directions will provide step by step instructions for how to can tomatoes.
 I dice them before canning which makes them perfect to use for sauces and soups throughout the year.
 If you prefer you can go ahead and make them into a simple homemade spaghetti sauce (marina) for canning instead but I prefer the flexibility to use them however I want later.

 These directions work with regular kitchen equipment but if you enjoy canning you might want to check into getting a water bath canner or pressure canner to make the process even easier.
+You may also want to read canning guidelines the USDA for important safety information.

 Materials